Post-treatment program for oncology patients

 ECG is measured constantly for clinical safety and signs of heart issues and overuse symptoms.

-BCA is made daily for feedback on exercise and diet for immediate adaptation of recipe and diet.
+BCA is made daily for feedback on exercise and diet for immediate adaptation of the recipe and diet.

 Tests for continuous monitoring and modification of physical exercise recipe.